 I have to say, I’ve been to a lot of luaus in Hawaii, and this might be my FAVORITE luau food ever.
 My mouth is watering just thinking about all the yummy options.
 And I’m a self-proclaimed luau snob.

-Ok, let me break down the items on the menu.
-And the portions are HUGE.
+Ok, let me break down the items on the Royal Kona Luau menu.
+The portions are HUGE, and there’s something for everyone, including vegan options, dairy free dishes, and more.

 Green Salad

-They had a fairly generic green or mixed green salad with several salad dressing options already packed in little containers.
+They had a fairly generic green or mixed green salad with several salad dressing options packed in small containers.
+This was a nice addition to the buffet menu, especially for those looking for lighter options.

 Coconut Roll